Types of contact lenses

 A man in a button-up shirt and his wife stand in a square looking at a phone in the man’s hand

-Difficulty getting used to monovision
+Some experience difficulty getting used to monovision

-This could include headaches, blurry vision, eye strain or other symptoms.
+This could include headaches, blurry vision, eye strain or other symptoms

 Harder to judge depth and contrast